-Section 2.1 Where to get more information and personalized assistance
+Section 2.1 Where to get more in nformation and personalized assistance The set got more n

 Sometimes it can be confusing to start or follow through the process for dealing with a problem.
 This can be especially true if you do not feel well or have limited energy.
 Other times, you may not have the knowledge you need to take the next step.